S-YED/django-signals-assignment/Readme.md

 * Q1 - Synchronous execution proof → signalsdemo/sync_signal.py

+Answer - By default, Django signals are synchronous.
+When a signal is sent (for example post_save), Django immediately calls each connected receiver in order, and the original code does not continue until all receivers finish.
+If a receiver is slow, the request or command that triggered it will also be slow.

 * Q2 - Same thread proof → signalsdemo/same_thread.py

+Answer - Yes, by default a signal receiver runs in the same thread that sent the signal.
+This matters because any heavy work in the receiver will block that same thread.

 * Q3 - Same DB transaction proof → signalsdemo/same_transaction.py

+Answer -

+Signal receivers execute in the same database connection and transactional context as the caller.

+If the caller is inside transaction.atomic(), then the receiver’s database writes are part of that same transaction.
+A rollback will undo both.

+If you are not inside an atomic block (default autocommit), each query commits on its own.
+There is no larger transaction to “share,” but the receiver still runs inline on the same connection.

+If you need the receiver to act only after the outer transaction successfully commits, use transaction.on_commit(...).

 * Rectangle- Iterable class → rectangledemo/rectangle.py